AkmalAbbas5129/MetricOptimizerExpert/README.md

 The project relies on several key libraries and services:

 - **Streamlit**: For building the web interface.
-- **OpenAI API**: For natural language processing and generating solutions.
+- **Azure OpenAI**: For natural language processing and generating solutions.
 - **Azure Storage**: For storing logs and user interaction data.
 - **Pandas**: For data manipulation and logging.